carolinux/dixit/README.md

 ### Installation

-Before running the app locally, need to install both backend and frontend dependencies.
+Before running the app (locally or otherwise), need to install both backend and frontend dependencies.
+The instructions are for an Ubuntu machine.

 ## Frontend